koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
-The APIs for side effects are very similar with DOM APIs So if you are faimilar with DOM APIs, you can realize them easily.
+The APIs for side effects are very similar with DOM APIs So if you are faimilar with DOM APIs, you can understand them easily.
 -->

 # Side effects for a Host environment

 ---------------
 <!-- note
-Before describing APIs, let's take a look at a previous example.
+Before describing the APIs, let's take a look at a previous example.
-This is an example moving the second item to the top.
+This is an example moving the second item to the first.
 With ReactDOM, this change is processed as an insertBefore function.

 What if we implement the function as a custom renderer?